 Understanding Equipment As An Asset

-Okay, so let’s talk about equipment and why it’s usually seen as a good thing for your business.
-I remember when I started my first little venture – a used bookstore.
+Let’s discuss equipment and why it’s often considered beneficial for your business.
+I recall when I began my first small venture – a used bookstore.
 I thought all I needed were books!
-But quickly, I realized I needed shelves, a cash register, and even a comfy chair for customers to browse.
+But quickly realized I needed shelves, a cash register, and even a comfy chair for customers to browse.
 All that stuff?
 Equipment.
 And it’s more important than you might think.

 Defining Equipment In Business

 What exactly is equipment in the business world?
-Well, it’s basically anything you use to run your company that isn’t going to be sold off quickly.
-Think of it as the stuff that helps you make the stuff or do the services you sell.
-It could be computers, machinery, vehicles, furniture – anything that sticks around for a while and helps you get the job done.
+Well, it’s basically anything you use to run your company that won’t be sold off quickly.
+Think of it as the stuff that helps you make or do the services you sell.
+It could be computers, machinery, vehicles, furniture – anything that sticks around for a while and enables you to get the job done.
 It’s a long-term asset that provides value over time.

 The Role Of Equipment In Growth